IRS audits are fraught with mystery.

 In the case of a business, confirm that gross receipts on the sales tax returns match total sales on the income tax returns.
 This is one of the first things that an auditor will ask to see.

-In addition, you will need the back up of expenses for businesses and rental properties.
+In addition, you will need the receipts for businesses and rental properties.
 For example, you will need to provide your accounting records, including an Income Statement, Balance Sheet, and Trial Balance.
 The auditor will be checking for accounting irregularities, including unreconciled bank accounts.
 The auditor will also be looking to see if the expenses of the business are consistent with industry norms.

 In short, you want to assemble back up for everything.
 If you need more time to gather information, your CPA can request an extension of time to respond.
 Auditors generally agree to this, especially if you show you want to cooperate.